Vietnam.vn - Nền tảng quảng bá Việt Nam

 If approved by Congress, the deal would help the United States avoid default before the Treasury runs out of money to cover its expenses on June 5.

-The breakthrough came after a marathon round of negotiations ahead of a June deadline to reach an agreement on raising the debt ceiling.
+The breakthrough came after a frantic negotiation ahead of the June deadline to reach an agreement on raising the debt ceiling.
 Previously, both sides had taken a hard line on the issue.

-Republicans have proposed $130 billion in spending cuts, capping spending next year at 2022 levels, as a condition for reaching a deal to raise the debt ceiling.
+Republicans have proposed $130 billion in spending cuts, capping spending next year at 2022 levels, as a condition for reaching an agreement to raise the debt ceiling.
 They argue that the debt ceiling cannot be raised without drastic measures to reduce the budget deficit, such as cutting spending on Social Security and limiting access to Medicaid, the health care program for the poor.

-The Biden administration has resisted those measures, instead proposing plans to cut some spending and raise taxes on the wealthiest people and corporations that currently enjoy large tax breaks.
+The Biden administration has opposed the measures, instead proposing to cut some spending and raise taxes on the wealthiest people and corporations that currently enjoy large tax breaks.

-On May 26, US Treasury Secretary Janet Yellen warned that the Treasury Department estimates it will no longer have the resources to meet the government's obligations if Congress does not raise the public debt ceiling (currently at $31.4 trillion) before June 5.
+On May 26, US Treasury Secretary Janet Yellen warned that the Treasury Department estimates it will no longer have the resources to meet the government's obligations if Congress does not raise the public debt ceiling (currently at $31,400 billion) before June 5.

 Source